I leave Italy one week from today.

 Pastis

-multi-language Scrabble at night in the café on the square
+multi-language Scrabble at night in the café

-the stranger with the kindest face I’ve ever seen
+the stranger with the kindest face I’ve ever

 Things to love about Germany: